 New visitors to your site might have a hard time figuring out if they can trust you yet, which is why it’s key to showcase your brand’s good reputation upfront.

 One of the easiest, most common ways to go about doing this is to feature press and customer reviews.

 If your business received a flattering mention in a major media outlet like Forbes or The Wall Street Journal, highlight it!
 You can include a logo of the mention on your home page or create a separate tab for all of your press hits.

 The same goes for customer reviews.
 Many websites offer the ability to write reviews directly on the same page of their product, with customers encouraged to rate on a star system (one to five stars) and even share photos of the products they purchased along with their commentary.

-You can always let your customers know that they’re welcome to review you on Yelp or Facebook, but reviews featured on sites have the potential to increase positive customer engagement by 17%.
+You can always let your customers know that they’re welcome to review you on Yelp or Facebook, but reviews featured on sites have the potential to increase purchase likelihood by 15%.
 If you don’t already have this function enabled on your site, it’s worth taking the time to make the update.

 Keeping your website fresh and up to date is important, not only for your search engine ranking but for your business’s ongoing reputation as well.
 These tips and suggestions will get you well on your way.
 Happy updating!